CircuitCraftsman/Bandgap-Reference/README.md

 - [References](#References)

 # Introduction
 This is an open-source, self-biased current-mode bandgap reference circuit, designed using the Skywater 130 process design kit (PDK).
-The circuit architecture and simulations are taken from the "https://github.com/silicon-vlsi/BGR_DESIGN_SKY130nm.git" repo and changed slightly, but the layout is fully customized.
+The circuit architecture and simulations are taken from the "https://github.com/silicon-vlsi/BGR_DESIGN_SKY130nm.git" repository and have been modified slightly, but the layout is fully customized.

 ![Circuit Diagram](https://github.com/CircuitCraftsman/Bandgap-Reference/blob/main/Images/Bandgap.png)
 ## Used Tools